Progressive Conservative Party of Ontario: 2015 to 2018: Patrick Brown

-Transition under Vic Fedeli (January to March 2018)
+2018: Vic Fedeli

 With Brown's resignation occurring less than five months before the next provincial election, the party executive met on January 25, 2018, to determine whether to have the next Progressive Conservative Party of Ontario leadership election before the provincial election, and if so how it will proceed, or whether to have the interim leader lead the party into the election.
 Vic Fedeli, Nipissing MPP and former mayor of North Bay, was chosen as interim leader by caucus on January 26, 2018.
 The Party held a leadership convention on March 10, 2018.

 Fedeli's first major task as interim leader was to investigate the allegations of questionable spending on lawsuits and unsubstantiated favours to allies during Brown's tenure.
 Party president Rick Dykstra resigned on January 28, 2018.
 He indicated that it was time for "someone else to lead us through the hard work".
 Shortly afterwards, Maclean's magazine revealed allegations of sexual assault against Dykstra, stemming from a 2014 incident when Dykstra was a federal MP.
 Several other key party and campaign staffers were dismissed or their positions eliminated due to a "reorganization" in the days after Brown's resignation.